hershel-theodore-layton/simple-web-token/README.md

 this polyfill about 20% of the native `\hash()` function.
 The performance deficit is greater before the jit has optimized it, especially when not running in repo auth mode.
-If you have a very high traffic to your site and CPU cycles are scarce, you will definitely fell the hit of the unoptimized bytecodes shuffling bytes around.
+If you have a very high traffic to your site and CPU cycles are scarce, you will definitely feel the hit of the unoptimized bytecodes shuffling bytes around.
 You may opt to use `SimpleWebToken\sha256_native()` to regain all performance, at the cost of requiring `[defaults]`.